1. Educational standards

 The school cannot accept responsibility for changes in your personal circumstances.

-Due to being correspondence in nature, courses can be deferred or postponed.
+Due to being online/correspondence in nature, courses can be deferred or postponed.

 Details of this policy are made to the students on enrolment.